Dr M. David Litwa

 Before joining ACU, I taught at Virginia Tech, the College of William & Mary, and the University of Virginia (UVA).
 In 2012, I received my Ph.D. from the Religious Studies department at UVA.
 Prior to that I received an M.Div at Emory University and a Th.M. at Duke University.
-Currently I’m a member of the Steering Committee of the Bible, Myth, and Myth Theory Group at the Society of Biblical Literature, as well as a member of the Society of New Testament Studies (SNTS).
+Currently I serve as unit chair of the Bible, Myth, and Myth Theory Group at the Society of Biblical Literature and as co-chair of the Biblical and Early Christian Studies Seminar at ACU.

 - (2021) Posthuman Transformation in Ancient Mediterranean Thought: Becoming Angels and Demons, (Cambridge University Press).

 - (2019) How the Gospels Became History: Jesus and Mediterranean Myths, (Yale University Press).

 - (2018) Hermetica II: The Excerpts of Stobaeus, Papyrus Fragments, and Ancient Testimonies in a English Translation with Notes and Introductions, (Cambridge University Press).

 - (2016) Desiring Divinity: Self-deification in Ancient Jewish and Christian Mythmaking, (Oxford University Press).

 - (2016) Refutation of All Heresies: Text, Translation, and Notes, Writings from the Greco-Roman World, (Atlanta: SBL Press).

 - (2014) Iesus Deus: The Early Christian Depiction of Jesus as a Mediterranean God, (Minneapolis: Fortress).